 Here’s a very quick moral dilemma.

 Let’s assume that in the absence of previously established consent (as, for example, might exist between a married couple), it’s morally wrong to have sex with somebody if they’ve ingested some X amount of alcohol (because it undermines their ability to give informed consent).
 For the purposes of this dilemma, it doesn’t matter what this amount is – just that there is some amount.

 Okay, so this is the twist.
-Suppose somebody this to you:
+Suppose somebody says this to you:

 I want to want to have sex with you, but I never want sex unless I’m high or drunk.
 I can’t relax and I don’t enjoy it.
 But look, I’ll start drinking, and hopefully there will come a point where my inhibitions are sufficiently lowered and I’m relaxed enough so that we can go ahead.
 But realize I’m not consenting right now to have sex with you later, I’m simply telling you that I’m making the choice to drink in the hope that I will come to want sex later on.
 If that happens, I’ll let you know, but it might not.

 This person then starts drinking, ingests some X + 1 amount of alcohol (i.e., past the point at which under normal circumstances you would consider it wrong to have sex with them), and then tells you they are ready to have sex with you.

 We need to get clear about a few things before posing the (obvious) question.